FAQ

 The use of consistent, standardised terminology clearly specifies what you mean and facilitates the search for information of a specific kind among numerous data sets or automated processing of large volumes of data sets.

-I would like to integrate the strengthening of data management skills into my syllabus.
-Can you assist me in doing that?
+I would like to integrate data management skills into my syllabus.
+Can you assist me?

 We believe that it is never too early to start applying proper data management.
 We will gladly give advice on how you can include advanced data management methods in your syllabus and, if you want us to, we will also visit you in class.
 Feel free to contact us.